PaulMorel/kirby2-tinymce/README.md

 Kirby TinyMCE is the classic and familliar WYSIWYG editor TinyMCE as a panel field for [Kirby 2 CMS](https://getkirby.com/).

-The plugin is currently under development.
+The plugin is currently in its early development stages.
+Expect bugs.
 Check out the [develop](https://github.com/PaulMorel/kirby-tinymce/tree/develop) branch for updates.

 ## Requirements